Palliative Care for People Living with Dementia: Case Studies

 CAPC Webinar: “National Palliative Care Chains and Local Responses”

 Third-party community palliative care providers are expanding their national footprints, contracting with health plans in need of solutions for their most complex patients.
-Saskia Siderow, MPH, outlined the industry landscape and examined the business models of three fast-growing companies.
+Saskia Siderow outlined the industry landscape and examined the business models of three fast-growing companies.
 Co-presenters Rodney Tucker, MD, of the University of Alabama School of Medicine, and Kristofer Smith, MD, of Northwell Health Solutions, discussed how their health systems approached collaboration with third-party providers in their service regions.
 The webinar is available to CAPC members only.

 Palliative Care in Alternative Payment Models: Case Studies